-Southwest Rapid Rewards® Plus Credit Card review: Southwest's most affordable Rapid Rewards® card
+Southwest Rapid Rewards® Plus Credit Card review

 Southwest Rapid Rewards® Plus Credit Card

-- Earn 50,000 points when you spend $1,000 in the first three months.
+- Earn 50,000 bonus points after spending $1,000 on purchases in the first three months from account opening.

 - Southwest rewards your loyalty with 3,000 bonus points each year on your account anniversary.